owenear/owenear/README.md

 - 👋 Hi, I’m @owenear
-- 👀 I’m interested in Python and networks
+- 👀 I’m interested in Python, networks and drums
 - 📫 How to reach me owenear@gmail.com

 <!---